openshift/enhancements/enhancements/vsphere-multi-vcenter.md

 ```

 - During installation, all nodes are created in all defined vCenters.
-  Rational: multiple vCenters is another twist on failure domains.
+  Rationale: multiple vCenters is another twist on failure domains.
 A new vCenter
   will appear as a new failure domain to the OCP cluster.
 Control plane and
   compute nodes must be able to be assigned to any FD.